timroberton/hhfa-demo/README.md

 ## Deployment

-There are two components to the analysis tool: a frontend (HTML/CSS/JS) and a backend (compiled binary, containerized with R).
+There are two components to the analysis platform: a frontend (HTML/CSS/JS) and a backend (compiled binary, containerized with R).
 Both components are included in this repo.

 ### Frontend